Effective as of: 09.01.2021

 - Intentionally compromising network security or integrity.
 Such compromising of security or integrity may include, but is not limited to, attempts to circumvent user authentication; attempts to intercept or interfere with others' use of the network; intentional transmission of virus, worm, Trojan horse, or other code with malicious intent;

-Computer Services Office is allowed to take immediate action to preserve the security and integrity of the network should an acute threat arise.
-When such an emergency situation arises, Computer Services Office may suspend service, review log records, and take other actions as judged immediately necessary to protect the network.
-Great discretion must be observed in taking such measures, but the option is made available under this policy in order to allow Computer Services Office to preserve the network under exceptional circumstances.
+The ICTS Department is allowed to take immediate action to preserve the security and integrity of the network should an acute threat arise.
+When such an emergency situation arises, The ICTS Department may suspend service, review log records, and take other actions as judged immediately necessary to protect the network.
+Great discretion must be observed in taking such measures, but the option is made available under this policy in order to allow the ICTS Department to preserve the network under exceptional circumstances.